RodrigoBernardino/DynamicLinqRepository/README.md

 # DynamicLinqRepository

-Repository project that use Entity Framework and Dynamic Linq to provide useful methods for read and write entities with filtering, pagination and sorting.
+Repository project that use Entity Framework (>=6.2.0) and System.Linq.Dynamic (>=1.0.7) to provide useful methods for read and write entities with filtering, pagination and sorting.

 ## Instalation
 Get it on nuget: https://www.nuget.org/packages/DynamicLinqRepository/